zzak00/zzak00/README.md

 ## ➜  Wer Bin Ich ?

->  I am a Data Scientist and I am interested in learning everything.
+>  I am a Data Science student and I am interested in learning everything.
 </div>

 ## ➜ Where to find me ?